The housing register

 - your preferences - such as to live in a certain part of the borough.

-- What should I do if my circumstances change while I’m waiting for housing?
+- What should I do if my address or circumstances change while I’m waiting for housing?

-You must let us know about any changes in your circumstances which might affect your application.
+You must let us know about any changes which might affect your application.
 For example:

 - a change in your health, which is affected by your housing